openaps/docs/docs/docs/While You Wait For Gear/monitoring-OpenAPS.md

 ### Hot Button - for Android users

 #### Purpose
 [Hot Button app](https://play.google.com/store/apps/details?id=crosien.HotButton) can be used to monitor and control OpenAPS using SSH commands.
-It is especialy useful for offline setups.
+It is especially useful for offline setups.
 Internet connection is not required, it is enough to have the rig connected to your android smartphone using bluetooth tethering.

 #### App Setup
 To setup the button you need to long click.
 Setup the Server Settings and set them as default.
 For every other button you can load them.